Torah.org Logo

 And let’s face it further.
 The scholar is probably the one who is teaching students, deciding Jewish law, offering his highly-sought advice, influencing others for the better, and no doubt performing all sorts of other wonderful services for G-d and Israel which others just cannot do.
 And further, with his more profound understanding of Judaism he’s likely fulfilling the commandments with much more precision and reflection.
 In fact, Jewish law dictates that we rise in a Torah scholar’s presence and show him various signs of honor.
 But the other guy was just not blessed with the ability to be a scholar no matter how hard he tries.
 Can we really say — does Judaism say — “all men are created equal?”
 Or must we say the scholar just simply has more to offer G-d, so to speak, and can be a greater and closer servant of G-d, while the ignoramus is sadly resigned to the life of a “bad portion”?

-(I remember roughly 35 years back when I was in yeshiva (rabbinical college), a good friend of mine at the time was one of the rising stars.
+(I remember over 35 years back when I was in yeshiva (rabbinical college), a good friend of mine at the time was one of the rising stars.
 He was already mastering and committing to memory entire areas of Jewish law.
 (His forte was Jewish law rather than Talmudical jurisprudence.)
 And I recognized at the time to my frustration that there were works on Jewish law which I had reviewed more times than he, yet which he knew better than I. Not to imply I have nothing to be thankful for myself, but I realized long ago that the ones who are honored as great Torah scholar might not necessarily be the ones who put in the most effort.
 So, again, is life just not fair?)

 Let us begin by addressing this issue at its most fundamental level: Yes, “all men are created equal” (women too for that matter), and, as eloquently as Thomas Jefferson put it, this comes directly from our own Torah.
 Maimonides (Mishne Torah, Hil’ Teshuva 5:2) writes that unlike the belief of foolish Gentiles and unlearned Jews that each person is predestined to good or evil, it is within the ability of each person to determine his or her own fate.
 Each of us can be as righteous as Moses or as wicked as Jeroboam.
 (Note that Jeroboam himself was an enormously accomplished Torah scholar, but it spurred him to wickedness rather than goodness.)
 In this vein does Jeremiah write, “From the mouth of the Most High evil and good do not emanate” (Eichah 3:38).